Accurate halo mass functions from the simplest excursion set theory: Conclusions

 We evaluated halo mass functions from excursion set theory by direct numerical sampling, without the simplifying approximations used in most previous work.
 When a real-space spherical top-hat window function is employed, excursion set theory with a constant $\dc=1.5$ threshold accurately predicts halo mass functions with the $M_{200}$ mass definition in cosmological simulations of a range of matter-dominated cosmologies.
 The model is also able to account for halo clustering bias and to predict progenitor mass functions with good accuracy.
 For a concordance $\Lambda$CDM cosmology, predicted mass functions lie between simulated mass functions with the $M_\mathrm{200m}$ and $M_\mathrm{200c}$ mass definitions once dark energy starts to become important.

 In contrast, a nonconstant threshold based on ellipsoidal collapse predicts too few haloes of every mass, except if a sharp $k$-space window function is used.
-The physical reason for this surprising outcome is unclear, and we only note that the physical picture relevant to excursion set theory is significantly more complicated than that assumed by the modeling that motivates the ellipsoidal collapse threshold.
+The physical reason for this surprising outcome is unclear, but we note that the physical picture relevant to excursion set theory is significantly more complicated than that assumed by the modeling that motivates the ellipsoidal collapse threshold.
+Moreover, our result is consistent with previous studies that used machine learning to explore which information in the initial conditions is needed to predict halo masses.
 Apparently, the simplest excursion set theory -- that with the standard spherical top-hat window and a constant threshold -- is sufficient to produce accurate halo mass functions and assembly histories.
 The widely discussed refinement of considering a nonconstant threshold does not appear to be needed or appropriate.

 Excursion set theory with the top-hat window and $\dc=1.5$ threshold predicts a halo mass function that is nearly universal when expressed in terms of the rms density variance $\sigma$ and is closely approximated by Eq.~(\ref{fit2}).
 In this sense, it agrees with a wide variety of studies noting that the mass function is either universal or nearly so, although the functional form of Eq.~(\ref{fit2}) is somewhat different from what has been previously proposed.
 Moreover, within the regimes relevant to studies of halo clustering bias or of halo progenitors in the distant past, the accuracy of Eq.~(\ref{fit2}) even extends to conditional mass functions.
 However, significant deviations from universality can arise at very small mass scales, for extreme spectral indices, or when there are features in the power spectrum.
-Conditional mass functions greatly deviate from universality in the range of parameters relevant to studies of recent progenitors.
+Conditional mass functions greatly deviate from universality in the range of parameters relevant to studies of recent progenitors (so, for example, the approximation of Eq.~\ref{fit2} is likely less suitable for constructing merger trees than is the direct calculation).
 It remains to be seen whether all of these deviations would accord with simulation results.